 When your defeated client keeps calling you during odd hours, banging at the door of your office in an unusual manner or taking loudly while in the office, you should understand he is simply looking for a possible way out.

-If there is still any remedy in the law, it’s your responsibility to lay it out for him.
+If there is still any remedy in the law, it’s your responsibility to lay it out to him.

 Take Them Out For a Launch

 A momentary change of environment can change the mood of your clients.
-And brief hang-out in a place outside your office, where soft drinks are served, can help calm the chips.
+And brief hang-out in a place outside your office, where soft drinks are served, may calm the chips.

 Because losing a case is pretty an unpleasant experience, your clients may not be willing to go with you.
 But little words of hope from you can cheer them up and help their anger to subside.